Their First Night Together

 From the mountains of leopards.”

-The region of Lebanon was wild country.
+The region of Lebanon was a wild country.
 Great forests of cedars covered the mountainsides and they were the home of many wild animals.

 Though she long desired to have sex with Solomon, as is befitting the right of a wife, the idea was frightening when the actual time approached.
 Her thoughts scattered in her fear.
 Solomon gently calls her back to him and calms her fears.
-He will not behave as a wild animal.
+He will not behave like a wild animal.
 Intercourse will come when she is ready for it.

 Weddings are stressful events.
 So many preparations must be made and you hope they will turn out as planned.
 Yet the wedding is hardly over before you are in the arms of your love and nervous about this thing called sex that you heard so much about.
 Will you do all right?
 Will it hurt?
 Will he enjoy it?
 Will I enjoy it?
 The very anticipation of it can make a person ill.
 In fact, most couples are nervous.
 They become ill and experience headaches.
 Instead of rushing things, take your time.
 When I counsel couples before a wedding, I recommend that they not get married late in the day, nor should they plan on traveling far that first evening.
 Plan on having time together to unwind before you jump into bed.